docker/docs/compose/production.md

     $ docker-compose build web
     $ docker-compose up --no-deps -d web

-This will first rebuild the image for `web` and then stop, destroy, and recreate *just* the `web` service.
+This first rebuilds the image for `web` and then stop, destroy, and recreate *just* the `web` service.
 The `--no-deps` flag prevents Compose from also recreating any services which `web` depends on.